 You’ve probably seen these measurements on the side of your flashlight’s packaging, but do you really know the difference between lumens and candelas?
 And what about things like watts and lux?

-If you’re new to LED flashlights or just looking for a refresher, we put together this guide to help you navigate the various terms used when measuring the brightness or luminance of a flashlight.
+If you’re new to LED flashlights or just looking for a refresher, we put together this guide to help you navigate the various terms used when measuring flashlight brightness or luminance.

 What is a Lumen?

 This is the term you’re most likely to see advertised when shopping for flashlights, and for good reason!
 Lumen (lm) is a measurement of the total energy output (or total visible light) from a light source in all directions.
-Lumens help you understand one crucial piece of information: how much light is emitted by this flashlight?
+So what do lumens do in relation to flashlight brightness?
+Well, lumens help you understand one crucial piece of information: how much light is emitted by this flashlight?

 How lumens are derived is beyond the scope of this blog, but an easy reference to remember is that 1 lumen is equal to the amount of light illuminated by 1 candle in a 1-square-foot area.
 To help you get a feel for how many lumens you might need, here is a handy chart that gives some common light sources and their lumen output.